-SOMETIMES an advertising leaflet is informative — sometimes but not often because it can be something else.
-Some people might even say “uninspired”.
+SOMETIMES an advertising leaflet is informative — sometimes but not often, because it can be something else, “uninspired”, perhaps.

 A leaflet from estate-agency Winkworth plopped through Hackney letterboxes this weekend.
 Entitled “Shoreditch and Hackney Insight”, it promised useful news from the property frontline.